MirageTurtle/Notes/The Missing Semester of Your CS Education/Note.md

 > Besides all above, I know I have many commands to study, e.g., `awk` and `xargs`.
 I used some commands for some temporary tasks based on some online information, but I don't understand them actually.
 I will study them in my future shell works, and update this note if need.

+## Lecture 3: Editors(Vim)

+> Create Time: 2023.06.28   Update Time:2023.06.28

+Even though I'm an Emacser, I listened to this lecture.
+Because I was a Vimer, and I believe there're some commonalities between the editors.
+Actually, Vim and Emacs are both powerful for me.
+But when I first learned Vim, I did't know much about CS and I didn't have the ability to study Vim very well.
+After that, I started using VS Code, one of the mose popular programming editor now.
+Now I'm still a Emacs beginner, and I can't do some quick operations which Vim can do easily by one or two keys.
+But I think I have the ability to study Emacs, and I can do some quick operations which I couldn't do by Vim(I'm not familiar with Vim actually).
+I'm not saying Emacs is better Vim, but I think it's more suitable for me. **Wish everyone finds his editors.**